scmacdon/AWSTracker/StreamApp/Readme.md

 + Maven 3.6 or later
 + An Amazon S3 bucket.

-## Create an IntelliJ project named SpringVideo
+## Create an IntelliJ project named SpringVideoApp

 Create an IntelliJ project that is used to create the web application that streams Amazon S3 video content.